 A 1 ½ hour rehearsal is immediately followed by a formal performance.
 If you feel you need more rehearsal time, optional rehearsals take place on the three Saturday mornings previous to the event.

 No, unfortunately.
 Given that our evening has to include both a rehearsal and a performance, singing the entire work would take far too long.
 We select some 13 or 14 choruses, along with about a dozen arias.
 And yes, don’t worry, the Hallelujah is always included!

 The orchestra and soloists rehearse with the organist and the conductor in the afternoon, while volunteers are hard at work making sure everything is ready for the evening’s performance.

 The doors open at 5:30; choristers get in and take their seat in the sanctuary at any time between 5:30 and 6:00.
 We ask that they remain quiet, as the orchestra rehearsal is still in progress.
 Choristers are seated by section: sopranos, altos, tenors and basses each have their own areas, clearly marked.

 At 6:00, the evening starts with a warm-up, followed by a rehearsal of all the choruses.
 Then, at 7:30, everyone gets a break.
-Choristers are invited to go in one of the church halls to eat the sandwiches they’ve brought; a limited quantity of pizza is also available for sale.
+Choristers are invited to go in one of the other halls to eat the sandwiches they’ve brought; a limited quantity of pizza is also available for sale.
 Other choristers prefer to step out to Bank Street, only a block away, to grab a bite.
 The washrooms are in high demand!
-It’s also an opportunity to take advantage of our fabulous used music sale.

 The audience usually arrives between 7:15 and 8:00.
 They sit upstairs, in the balcony.